-Ingrid J. Dautel Tue, 22nd June 2021, 8:00 pm I'm taking my life back What moves war children, post-war children and war grandchildren Not only the children of the war, but also the generations thereafter have been deeply shaped by the Second World War and the post-war period through a wide variety of experiences.
+Ingrid J. Dautel Tue, 22nd June 2021, 8:00 pm I am taking my life back What moves war children, post-war children and war grandchildren Not only the children of war, but also the generations afterward were deeply shaped by the Second World War and the post-war period through a wide variety of experiences.
 Research on the burdens, but also on the resilience of these people is only now becoming possible.
 Ingrid J. Dautel has been accompanying intergenerational self-awareness groups for decades.
-When war children, post-war children and war grandchildren talk to each other, not only do old conflicts and hidden injuries come to light, but also – often for the first time – there is deep understanding and new appreciation.
+When war children, post-war children and war grandchildren talk to each other, not only do old conflicts and hidden hurts come to light, but also – often for the first time – there is deep understanding and new appreciation.
 An exchange about their own experiences, values and attitudes to life develops, which Ingrid Dautel presents in a condensed and very touching way.
 Reflections on resilience and epigenetics deepen the topics.
 The three-generation conversations on which the book is based are unique in the literature on war children.
 Ingrid J. Dautel studied history and psychology; she works as a family therapist and mediator, and leads continuing education and multigenerational self-awareness groups.
-She works in depth psychology and systemically and has been doing constellation work for many years.
+She works depth-psychologically and systemically and has been doing constellation work for many years.